Christian Walker

-Christian Dickson Walker (born March 28, 1991) is an American professional baseball first baseman for the Arizona Diamondbacks of Major League Baseball (MLB).
-He previously played for the Baltimore Orioles.
+Christian Dickson Walker (born March 28, 1991) is an American professional baseball first baseman for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Baltimore Orioles and Arizona Diamondbacks.
+Considered one of the best defensive first basemen in the majors, Walker is a three-time Gold Glove Award winner.

+Walker played college baseball for the South Carolina Gamecocks and won the College World Series in both 2010 and 2011, and were runners-up in 2012.
+Selected in the fourth round of the 2012 MLB draft by the Orioles, Walker made his MLB debut with the team in 2014.
+However, Walker was designated for assignment four times thereafter prior to becoming the Diamondbacks' regular first baseman in 2019.
+In 2023, he helped lead the Diamondbacks to win their second National League pennant.
+After becoming a free agent following the 2024 season, he signed a three-year deal with the Astros.

 Amateur career

 Walker attended Kennedy-Kenrick Catholic High School in Norristown, Pennsylvania.
 He was drafted by the Los Angeles Dodgers in the 49th round of the 2009 Major League Baseball draft, but did not sign.
 Walker attended the University of South Carolina and played college baseball for the South Carolina Gamecocks from 2010 to 2012.
 While there, he helped the Gamecocks win the College World Series in 2010 and 2011.
 He also helped the team reach the 2012 College World Series, where they lost to the Arizona Wildcats.
 He finished tied with Dustin Ackley for most career hits in the College World Series.
 Overall in his career at South Carolina, he played in 206 games and hit 336/.427/.533 with 30 home runs and 137 runs batted in.
 In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.